 A man and a woman standing near a large bronze of a reclining male figure, half removed from its shipping crate

+One of a handful of large-scale bronze sculptures to survive from the ancient classical world has arrived at the Getty Villa for study and conservation treatment.
 The sculpture depicts a drunken satyr (satiro ebbro)—a follower of the wine god Dionysos in Greek and Roman mythology, half man, half goat—and once formed part of the sculpture collection of the Villa dei Papiri (Villa of the Papyri) in Herculaneum.
 Villa dei Papiri was the principal model for the architecture of the Getty Villa; in fact, a modern replica of this very statue sits in the reflecting pool of the Villa’s outer peristyle garden.

 The bronze has left Italy for the first time since it was made over 2,000 years ago, on rare loan from the National Archaeological Museum of Naples.
 Along with other loans from Naples and Herculaneum, the sculpture is a centerpiece of the exhibition Buried by Vesuvius: Treasures from the Villa dei Papiri (June 26–October 27, 2019).

-In this article I’ll put this fascinating statue in context: where did the Drunken Satyr come from, how was it discovered, who made it, and what do we hope to learn by studying it?
+In this post I’ll put this fascinating statue in context: where did the Drunken Satyr come from, how was it discovered, who made it, and what do we hope to learn by studying it?

 The Accidental Discovery of the Villa dei Papiri